 I’m still on a journey when it comes to writing, I know I’ve got potential, I just need to nurture it.

 When I was growing up my parents would say things like ‘creativity is a good hobby but it’s not a reliable income’ which is true, but for the longest time I have viewed creativity as a negative characteristic.
 A hindrance or fault almost.

 When I start to write I become so immersed in what I’m doing.
 I can put some food to cook on and forget about it, only to realise three hours later when burnt and a pungent smell of burning comes soaring to the room where I’m writing.
 Nothing else can immerse my attention like that.

 I realise now that I can’t run away from myself.
 I am a creative person, so here I am, faults and all.

 Success isn’t that easy road you take.
 It’s the one that trips you up and takes you to places you never thought you’d see.

 Success is difficult but that’s why you should never stop trying.
-Who knows?
+Who knows what the future may hold?
 Maybe one day I’ll get my novel published.
-It’s better to try then not at all…
+You know what they say, it’s better to try then not at all…